binokula/binokula.github.io/mkdocs/docs/admin-guide.md

 ###Managing access to reports in Binokula
 Any new reports published are by default not accessible to any users.
-Access to reports are controlled through report groups.
+Access to reports is controlled through Report Groups.
 To give yourself access to view a report, you will need to be an administrator and complete the following in Binokula:

-1. Import the report definition into Binokula by clicking on the refresh button in the reports administration page;
+1. Import the report definition into Binokula by clicking on the Refresh button in the reports administration page;
-+ Creating a new Report Group in the report group administration page;
++ Create a new Report Group in the report group administration page;
-+ Adding the new report to the Report Group;
++ Add the new report to the Report Group;
-+ Adding yourself as a user in the report group; and
++ Add yourself as a user in the report group; and
-+ Selecting the report in the Reports user page.
++ Select the report in the Reports user page.

 ####Assigning more users and reports
-The process is exactly the same as the previous step, all you have to do is add more users.
-If will be too time-consuming to add users by one-by-one, you can create a script to call Binokula REST API to add users in bulk.
-Please see the developer guide for details on the REST API.
-If you need to expose more than one report to a specific audience, multiple reports can also be added to a report group through the Report Group administration page.
+The process is exactly the same as the previous steps, all you have to do is add more users.
+If it will be too time-consuming to add users by one-by-one, you can create a script to call the Binokula REST API to add users in bulk.
+Please see the Developer Guide for details on the REST API.
+If you need to expose more than one report to a specific audience, multiple reports can also be added to a Report Group through the Report Group administration page.

 Note:
-> * Currently communication to end users are managed by tenant administrators.
-However, you can send a forgot password link to users directly in the User Management administration page.
+> * Currently communications to end users are managed by Tenant administrators.
+However, you can send a Forgot Password link to users directly in the User Management administration page.
-> * Typical onboarding communication contains a link to the binokula.app page with instruction to enter their email address and then click the reset password link.
+> * Typical onboarding communication contains a link to the Binokula.app page with instructions to enter their email address and then click the Reset password link.

 ###Automating and scheduling the refresh of report data
-Refreshing data for Binokula reports is the same as any other Power BI report*.
+Refreshing data for Binokula reports is the same as in any other Power BI report*.
 Any on-premise data used in the report needs to be supported by the Power BI On-Premise Data Gateway.
-The on-premise data gateway needs to be installed and configured with credentials of your unique publisher account.
-Cloud data sources also needs to be supported by the Power BI service.
+The on-premise data gateway needs to be installed and configured with the credentials of your unique publisher account.
+Cloud data sources also need to be supported by the Power BI service.
 Additional information on Power BI's data refresh capabilities can be found here:

 * [Data refresh in Power BI](https://docs.microsoft.com/en-us/power-bi/refresh-data)
 * [Refresh Data Sources from Power BI Desktop](https://docs.microsoft.com/en-us/power-bi/refresh-data#power-bi-desktop-file)

 *The Power BI Data Model still needs to have the "User_Security" role created in Power BI Desktop.

-Once you have a on-premise data gateway configured, you can access [powerbi.com](https://powerbi.com) with your assigned publisher account and [configure the schedule refresh as per the Power BI Documentation](https://docs.microsoft.com/en-us/power-bi/refresh-scheduled-refresh).
+Once you have an on-premise data gateway configured, you can access [powerbi.com](https://powerbi.com) with your assigned publisher account and [configure the schedule refresh as per the Power BI Documentation](https://docs.microsoft.com/en-us/power-bi/refresh-scheduled-refresh).

 ###Managing Users
 User Management is done through the [user management link](https://binokula.app/Admin/Users) in the admin portal.
 This interface will allow you to: